How to Calculate the Return on a Home Renovation

-In New England, unlike most other regions, window replacements are worth more than kitchen and bathroom remodels.
-On the Pacific coast, siding replacement slides way down the cost-value scale, and kitchen remodels top the list.
-Within regions and even within cities, however, there are further variations.
-Consult local real estate agents and experienced remodelers about the most popular and valuable projects in your area.
+In New England window replacements are worth more than in most other regions.
+On the Pacific coast, ROI on a master suite addition is approximately 10 percent less than the national average.
+Within regions and even within cities, there are further variations.
+Consult experienced remodelers and local real estate agents about the most popular and valuable projects in your area.
 Their estimates and experiences may differ from the Cost vs. Value report.

 For example, Denver builder and remodeler Ben Maxwell disputes the report's estimate of high returns on basement remodels in the Rocky Mountain West.
 He said the average suburban Denver home has plenty of living space on the main levels, and a fancy basement won't draw much attention.
 However, he said decks and other outdoor areas can be a major draw in Denver, sometimes offering a return on investment above 100 percent.
 "Creating an outdoor living space is huge," Maxwell said.
 The average for the region is likely brought lower by other mountain states such as Montana or Arizona, where a harsher climate reduces the value of a patio or deck.

-The Cost vs. Value report provides valuable estimates for the return on investment of a variety of home improvement projects, but adjust the numbers based on local expertise.
+The Cost vs. Value report provides valuable estimates for the return on investment of a variety of home improvement projects, but be sure to adjust the numbers based on local expertise.